Levo017/KiwibankAssignment/README.md

    ```bash
    dotnet run LibMgmt.csproj
    ```
-5. Should shown on the command prompt that the project is built, and console app start up.
+5. Should on the command prompt the project is built, and console app start up.

 # Code File Structure
 * `LibMgmt.csproj`